 Phone Calls & Phone Usage Policy

-All phone calls from jail are collect calls or through a pre-paid phone account .
-Jail phone calls are a lot more costly than phone calls made outside of jail.
+All phone calls from jail are collect calls or through a pre-paid phone account.
+Jail phone calls are a lot more expensive than phone calls made outside of jail.
 There are certain restrictions about when and how often you can use the phone, but you should keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the rules and are disciplined, an inmate’s phone privileges could be reduced or eliminated altogether.

 The Yellowstone County Detention Facility phone number is: 406-256-6945